“You two do music that makes people feel good no matter what else is going on.” – Barbara Shaffer, member of Something

 Children have come up to our stage to sing “Twinkle Twinkle Little Star” with us.
 Classrooms full of students have become energized as we explored the connection between poetry and music.
 Little ones have bounced and danced while their proud parents beamed.
 We’ve serenaded dogs, deer, and cockatoos, and it’s all because of music.

 As our name implies, we travel to create our sounds.
 Our home bases are Cape Canaveral (FL) and Avery County (NC), and we regularly visit Orlando, the Tampa Bay area, Gainesville (FL), and Savannah (GA).
-We’ve also performed in Japan (Tokyo, Nagoya, Niigata, and Kumamoto), Cuba (Santiago de Cuba), Costa Rica (Nosara and Tamarindo), Nashville (TN), Tucson (AZ), Boise (ID), and the Washington DC area, and we look forward to adding new destinations to our ever-growing schedule.
+We’ve also performed in Japan (Tokyo, Nagoya, Niigata, and Kumamoto), Cuba (Santiago de Cuba), Costa Rica (Nosara and Tamarindo), Nashville (TN) the Netherlands (Den Haag), Tucson (AZ), Boise (ID), and the Washington DC area, and we look forward to adding new destinations to our ever-growing schedule.
 Wherever we go, we strive to always

 Honor the music of the past Celebrate fine contemporary music, and Add our own original creations and arrangements to the diverse mix.